peterbb/mini-prolog/readme.md

 and clauses for resolution is search from the latest to the oldest.

 When encountering a unification problem, the two terms are tried unified.
-If they are unified, "yes" is printed, followed by the unifing substitution.
-Otherwise "no" is printed.
+If they are unified, `yes` is printed, followed by the unifing substitution.
+Otherwise `no` is printed.